jantman/gw2copilot/README.rst

 License and Disclaimer
 ----------------------

-This software is licensed under version 3 of the [GNU Affero GPL](https://www.gnu.org/licenses/agpl-3.0.en.html).
+This software is licensed under version 3 of the `GNU Affero GPL <https://www.gnu.org/licenses/agpl-3.0.en.html>`_.
 The gist is this means you can't build a publicly-accessible service using this code unless you release your complete source code to all of your users under the same license.

-This software does not, and will not, violate the Guild Wars 2 [User Agreement](https://www.guildwars2.com/en/legal/guild-wars-2-user-agreement/), [Rules of Conduct](https://www.guildwars2.com/en/legal/guild-wars-2-rules-of-conduct/) or [Terms of Use](https://www.guildwars2.com/en-gb/legal/guild-wars-2-content-terms-of-use/).
+This software does not, and will not, violate the Guild Wars 2 `User Agreement <https://www.guildwars2.com/en/legal/guild-wars-2-user-agreement/>`_, `Rules of Conduct <https://www.guildwars2.com/en/legal/guild-wars-2-rules-of-conduct/>`_ or `Terms of Use <https://www.guildwars2.com/en-gb/legal/guild-wars-2-content-terms-of-use/>`_.